 In a country where poverty is extremely high, Bolivia is the poorest country in South America based on many indexes, golf is an absolute luxury.
 This is a privilege reserved for the rich and powerful here in Bolivia.
 At first one almost feels guilty as they step on to the fairways for a wonderful day on the links while the majority of city’s population simply struggles to get by.
 However, as horrible as it may sound, the guilt quickly subsides as you take in the fresh calm air of the course, and send a ball into orbit through the thin high altitude air.

-Playing the Course.
+Playing the Golf Course.

-The world’s highest golf course is located in the suburbs about 30 minutes outside of central La Paz; it’s about a 40 Boliviano taxi ride away (about 6 US dollars).
+The highest golf course in the world is located in the suburbs about 30 minutes outside of central La Paz; it’s about a 40 Boliviano taxi ride away (about 6 US dollars).
 The green fees vary depending on the day of the week.
-During the week days the course costs about 60 US dollars, but on the weekend the price for green fees jumps to nearly 100 US dollars.
+During the weekdays the course costs about 60 US dollars, but on the weekend the price for green fees jumps to nearly 100 US dollars.
 You will also be required to hire a caddy for your game; they will come in handy with your difficult club selection at this altitude.
 A caddy costs only about 11 USD, although once one sees how hard they work, and how pleasant they are, most end up leaving a much larger tip.
 Club rentals are also available, at a price of 11 US a round.